Netanyahu claims Iranians lied about nukes

 Israeli Prime Minister Benjamin Netanyahu claimed Monday that he had "new and conclusive" proof that the Iranians were making nuclear weapons.

-The evidence of what he called Project Amad, a program to design, build and test nuclear weapons, is contained in 55,000 pages of documents and 55,000 files on CD's that the Israelis sneaked out of a nondescript storage facility in Tehran where Iran's nuclear secrets are held, Netanyahu said.
+The evidence of Project Amad, a program to design, build and test nuclear weapons, is contained in 55,000 pages of documents and 55,000 files on CDs that the Israelis sneaked out of the nondescript storage facility in Tehran where Iran's nuclear secrets are held, Netanyahu said.

-Speaking on a platform in front of reporters at Israeli military headquarters in Tel Aviv, Netanyahu swept aside a black curtain to show a shelf filled with copies of the purported files.
+Speaking at Israeli military headquarters in Tel Aviv, Netanyahu swept aside a black curtain to show a shelf filled with copies of the purported files.
 "Iran lied, big time, after signing the nuclear deal in 2015," he said.
 "Iran is brazenly lying when it says it never had a nuclear weapons program.
 The files prove that."

 Breaking News Emails

-Iran may have shelved Project Amad in 2003, but it didn't "shelve its nuclear ambitions" and continues to preserve and expand its nuclear capabilities, he said.
+Netanyahu said Iran shelved Project Amad in 2003, but didn't "shelve its nuclear ambitions," and continues to preserve and expand its nuclear capabilities, he said.

 Netanyahu said the evidence has been turned over to the U.S., including "incriminating blueprints, incriminating photos, incriminating videos and more."